jaquilino/jaquilino.github.io/_posts/2023-02-03-ap-signed-numbers.markdown

 This is a follow-on discussion of an earlier [post](/tech/2023/01/20/arbitrary-precision.html){:target="_blank"} on arbitrary precision arithmetic.
 In the [post](/tech/2023/01/26/ap-addu.markdown){:target="_blank"},
-we looked a C code to add two numbers that were positive, that is, ranging from 0 up to a large value.
+we looked at C code to add two numbers that were positive, that is, ranging from 0 up to a large value.
 In this post, we examine the use of **signed** integers.
 We continue the use of the C programming language.